Eman Mohammed is an award winning photojournalist and Senior TED fellow, currently based in Washington, DC.

-Eman Mohammed's photographs expanded to reach other countries within the Middle East through her two recent projects "Ouyon Lajeaa" and Broken souvenirs.
+Eman's photographs have expanded to other countries within the Middle East through her two recent projects "Ouyon Lajeaa" and "Broken Souvenirs".

-Her work was published in The Guardian, CNN, Le Monde, VICE, Washington post, Geo international, Mother Jones, NPR and Haartez.
+Her work has been published in The Guardian, CNN, Le Monde, VICE, The Washington Post, Geo International, Mother Jones, NPR and Haaretz.

 Her work has also been recognized by several international organization and was acquired by the British Museum in London in 2013.